Service · Showers

 Fixed panels are the simplest possible shower enclosure — no hinges, no door, just glass placed where it needs to be.
 For walk-in showers and splash-guard applications, this is often the most architectural choice.
 The absence of moving parts means there’s nothing to maintain mechanically over the life of the install, and the visual read is unmistakably contemporary.

 Splash guards are the smaller cousin — short panels mounted at the tub or shower edge to block spray without committing to a full enclosure.
 Common in primary baths where the shower is over a tub and a curtain feels too informal but a full enclosure is overkill.
 Splash guards typically run 60–66 inches tall and are anchored either with a base channel and clips or directly to the wall with through-glass hardware.
+The hardware finish gets coordinated against the rest of the bath fixtures so the guard reads as part of the room rather than as a separate accessory.

 Included